Ultralight basses

 Electronics

-The basses will be using RMC piezo pickups.
+The nylon string basses will be using RMC piezo pickups.
 The piezos will be run through a Richter Electronics preamp allowing individual string volumes to be adjusted.
-An option coming soon will be to add Delano magnetic pickups.
-This is only for the option with steel strings

 Strings

-The design currently utilises nylon strings.
+The instrument design is based around the utilisation of nylon strings.
 These are Classical bass strings.
-These strings offer lower tension which allows less pressure in the fingers.
+These strings offer lower tension which allows less pressure in the fingers along with a bigger dynamic range than steel strings.
 The preferred string for this concept is the Savarez 6CB640R set and is readily available.

 Scale length